How to Use Personal Stories in a Harvard Master of Laws Application: My Experience

 For most of my life, I remained on my father's side.
 I was my father's daughter.
 It wasn't until years later, when I could no longer handle the symptoms of PTSD and depression, that I began to confront the traumatic memories of my childhood.

 I’m mentioning this here to explain the use of the Pollyanna metaphor in my essay: It felt deeply relatable.
-(Pollyanna is the heroine of a novel by Eleanor H. Porter grew up with her father after her mother's death).
+(Pollyanna is the heroine of a novel by Eleanor H. Porter who grew up with her father).
 With extremely limited contact with my mother throughout my childhood, the story of a half-orphan felt like a succinct representation of my own experiences.

 The metaphor also allowed me to hint at the socio-economic conditions of my upbringing.
 We lived in extreme poverty.
 My father worked as an electrician and plumber, but he was never much of a provider.
 In our household, it felt like the 1990s never ended.